 50KM Aid Stations

-Estimated cutoff times have been calculated for each aid station based on a 10 hour total cutoff time.
+Estimated cutoff times have been calculated for each aid station based on a 10 hour total cutoff time and elevation gain/loss.
 These times will not be strictly enforced, but are set to help guide you through the race to ensure you finish in 10 hours or less.
 If you go through the aid station past the estimated cut off time, please have a conversation with yourself, crew members, aid station volunteers, and race directors to make a decision about continuing the race.

 - Water and Ice

 - Granola Bars